SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_advanced_procedures/SLNetClientTest_reinitialize_resourcemanager.md

 1. In the *Advanced* menu, go to *Apps* > *SRM Surveyor*.

-1. On the bottom, a *Reinitialize ResourceManager* button is available, if your press it, the ResourceManager on the DataMiner agent you are connected to, will be (re)initialized.
+1. On the bottom, a *Reinitialize ResourceManager* button is available, if you press it, the ResourceManager on the DataMiner agent you are connected to, will be (re)initialized.